 Equipment

-Best Putters for Arc Strokes vs Straight Back Straight Through in 2026
+Best Putters for Arc vs Straight Through Strokes in 2026

 Your putting stroke isn’t just personal preference - it’s biomechanics.
 Some golfers naturally swing the putter in an arc, while others move it straight back and straight through.
 Using the wrong putter for your stroke type is like wearing someone else’s prescription glasses.